Toše Proeski: Rise to regional stardom

 In 2001, Proeski gained wider regional popularity in the countries of former-Yugoslavia, by placing second at the Sunčane Skale festival held on 12, 13 and 14 July in Herceg Novi with the song "Sonce vo tvoite rusi kosi" (lit.
 'The Sun in Your Blond Hair'), written by G. Koprov, O. Nedelkovski and K. Ikonomov.

-After spending his time in recording studios in Athens, Greece, Proeski released his third album "Ako me pogledneš vo oči" ("If You Look into My Eyes") in October 2002 in Macedonian and Serbian.
-After the release, Proeski went on a tour throughout Macedonia doing intense promotion.
+After spending his time in recording studios in Athens, Greece, Proeski released his third album "Ako me pogledneš vo oči" ("If You Look into My Eyes") in October 2002 in Macedonian and Serbo-Croatian languages.
+After the release, Proeski went on an intense promotional tour throughout Macedonia.
 He also went to Serbia, Bosnia and Herzegovina, and Bulgaria for further promotion.
 Proeski won Beovizija in Belgrade in April 2003, with "Čija si" ("To Whom Do You Belong?"), a song that became a huge hit in Macedonia and the other former Yugoslav republics.
-This song was due to represent Serbia and Montenegro in the Eurovision Song Contest 2003 but the EBU stated that too many countries wanted to enter in that year and so some would be forced to withdraw.
-Serbia and Montenegro (who participated as one country at the time) were one of them.
+This song was to represent Serbia and Montenegro in the Eurovision Song Contest 2003, but the EBU stated that too many countries had entered in that year, forcing them to withdraw others.
+Serbia and Montenegro (who participated as one country at the time) was one of them.

 To improve his singing, Proeski took classes in New York from maestro William Riley, who was also coach to famous tenor, Luciano Pavarotti.
 When he returned, Proeski held humanitarian concerts throughout Macedonia.
-He was awarded with the Mother Teresa Humanitarian Award and in 2003 he became a Regional UNICEF Ambassador.
+He was awarded with the Mother Teresa Humanitarian Award, and in 2003 he became a Regional UNICEF Ambassador.

 In 2004, MKTV chose Proeski to represent Macedonia at the Eurovision Song Contest 2004 in Istanbul, Turkey, and in February, he performed eight songs, where a jury, televoting, and his own opinion chose the song.
 The song "Angel si ti" ("You're an Angel") was chosen by all three.
 In April, Proeski released his album "Dan za nas" ("A Day For Us"), which featured the eight songs from the Eurovision selection in Macedonian.